OK! TV

 OK!
-TV was an early evening magazine programme which was broadcast on Channel 5 between 14 February 2011 and 16 December 2011.
+TV is an early evening magazine programme which was broadcast on Channel 5 between 14 February 2011 and 16 December 2011.
 It was a brand extension of celebrity title OK!
 Magazine.
 It replaced the former magazine and discussion show Live from Studio Five on 1 February 2011, and was presented by Kate Walsh and Matt Johnson, both of whom later left the programme.
 Jeff Brazier and Jenny Frost replaced Walsh and Johnson in August 2011 and presented the show until its cancellation.

 The show was made by the 5 News team and produced by Sky News for Channel 5.
 On 8 November 2011, it was announced that the show has been cancelled by Channel 5.
 The show aired its final edition on 16 December after ten months on air due to the contract for 5 News returning to ITN.

 Previous series

 The show's first series was broadcast in 1999 on ITV.
 In 1999, Carlton Television poached the executive producer of This Morning to set up a celebrity department.
 The first production was OK!
 TV, a tie-in with the celebrity lifestyle magazine, which ran on Friday nights for six weeks from November to December 1999.
 Fiona Phillips hosted with Nigel Havers, Twiggy, Patsy Palmer and Tracie Bennett.
 Guests included Sharon Stone, Paula Yates and Tom Jones.